jakeashtonuk/osu-mania-skin-optimization/README.md

 ## Attribution note

 If any original creator or rights holder wants attribution corrected, expanded, or content removed, please open an issue or contact me and I will update the repository accordingly.

-The only sentence I would personally tighten is the first line of the provenance section.
-For GitHub, this version is cleaner:

 This repository contains an enhanced and optimised edit of an existing osu!mania skin; it does not claim original ownership of the base skin or all included assets.